kimdurante/gis-workshop-waml-template/content/collections.md

 ### Administrative Policy Objects

 All geospatial data collections are governed by an Administrative Policy Object (APO).
-APOs contain rights information that define access to data as either world (public) 2 or stanford (restricted).
-Data are uploaded into the public or restricted GeoServer depending upon the access information specified in the APO.
+APOs define access to data as either 'world' (public) or 'stanford' (restricted).
+Data are uploaded to either the public or restricted GeoServer depending upon the access definition provided in the APO.
 APOs also contain a Use and Reproduction statement that specifies instructions for research purpose and reuse.

 A list of commonly-used APOs for geospatial data can be found here.
 If an appropriate APO does not currently exist, [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.